January 14, 2020

 We suggest checking the following aspects when making the final choice:

-- The market share
+The market share

-- Flexibility and performance
+Flexibility and performance

 What makes a good framework?

-The good framework advances and simplifies the development process at the same time.
+A good framework advances and simplifies the development process at the same time.
 It is easy to work, maintain, and test.
 The framework is constantly advanced to correspond to the rapidly changing market trends.
 Its flexibility allows developers to oversee all the necessary improvements.

-Which is the best front-end technology?
+What is the best front-end framework?